FailedCode/ExtendedTemplates/README.md

 ## Settings
 Like most plugins, the settings are added to the menu at `Preferences / Package Settings / Extended Templates`
 Make sure to define the "vars" block in your user settings.
+Read the default settings file for detailed information.

 ## Snippets
 The default templates are located in the plugin subfolder "templates".
+You can place your own in the `User/ExtendedTemplates/templates/` directory.
-Every json file should contain these values:
+Every json file can contain these values:

 | Key                   | Type          | Description |
 | :-------------------- | :------------ | :---------- |